 No-slippage straight buried pipelines subjected to wave propagation may be analysed by strain analysis without considering soil structure interaction effects.

-Buried pipelines with or without bends may be analysed by non-linear response-history analysis according to prEN 1998-1-1:2022, 6.5 and 6.6.
+Buried pipelines with or without bends may be analysed by non-linear response-history analysis according to EN 1998-1-1:—2, 6.5 and 6.6.

 Permanent ground deformations may be analysed with static analysis by imposing displacements to the non-linear pipeline model.